 What are the Alternatives to Equity Release Schemes?

-If you are trying to find a way to improve your financial situation, there are a range of alternatives to equity release that are potentially less risky.
+If you are trying to find a way to ease financial strain, there are a range of helpful financial tools and other alternatives to equity release plans that are potentially less risky.

 Make your Mortgage Work for You

 Consider your existing mortgage, for example.
-You may be able to check with your current lender to see if there is a way to change the terms, so that you are making lower repayments for longer.
+You may be able to check with your current lender to ask about early repayment charges if you’re concerned about your financial health further down the line, or whether there is a way to change the terms so that you are making lower repayments for longer.

 There may also be more cost-effective remortgage options.